 Construction sites are undoubtedly dangerous places, and workers should be alert to falling objects.
 But where an employer has created the hazard, employees should not suffer.
 If the management disregarded employee safety, did not supply workers with proper sheathes or safety equipment, or provided dangerous or defective equipment, rigging gear, or products without proper safety labels, they are likely liable for the injury which results.

 Other Construction Injuries

-As if dangers lurking above and below weren’t enough risk, ironworkers may also suffer from any number of other on-the-job construction accidents which can injure workers, including: heavy machinery accidents and electrical accidents.
-If you have questions about these or other construction injuries, please visit our Construction Accidents Page.
+As if dangers lurking above and below weren’t enough risk, ironworkers may also suffer from any number of other on-the-job construction accidents which can injure workers, including heavy machinery accidents and electrical accidents.

 Ironworker Construction Lawsuits

 If you or a loved one has been hurt while doing an ironworking job, you likely need a knowledgeable attorney.
-An experienced lawyer can help you navigate the workers’ compensation process, assess whether a construction lawsuit is appropriate, and help you get the compensation you need.
+An experienced Sacramento construction accident lawyer can help you navigate the workers’ compensation process, assess whether a construction lawsuit is appropriate, and help you get the compensation you need.

-Recently, a third generation ironworker was awarded $64 million for a fall which left him paralyzed, resulting from a contractors failure to provide safety cables.
+Recently, a third-generation ironworker was awarded $64 million for a fall that left him paralyzed, resulting from a contractor’s failure to provide safety cables.

 What Should I Do If I, Or a Co-Worker, Get Injured?

 First, ensure your immediate health and safety, and seek medical attention as soon as possible.
 If you require emergency medical care, call 911.
 Even if the injuries do not require immediate attention, be sure to inform the onsite foreman or supervisor – who may recommend medical treatment.
 Take pictures of the scene and the injury.
 Get contact information of any person who saw the accident.
 Be sure to keep detailed notes of the event and keep all receipts or invoices for medical care, medical supplies, or even any over-the-counter supplies you purchase for your injuries.